- What does it mean for these to be the “official rules?”

 How can I contact the RC or CAG to ask questions?

 Contact information for all members of the Commander leadership are available on the “Rules Committee” link above, and we’re always willing to listen to, and answer, earnest questions.
+You can also catch most of us on the Commander RC Discord server.
 If you’re raising a concern about the format, please try to offer constructive feedback.

 Why does hybrid mana work the way it does?